All right, our two Sean Hannity show toll-free at 800-941-Sean.

 You said it perfectly.

-The Green New Deal alters what they're dealing at.
+The Green New Deal alters what they're kneeling at.

-When Young speaks about, you know, being able to grow the economy invest in non-fossil fuels, people should understand that funding entities, banks, private equity groups, they don't want to give money to natural gas producers, to oil producers in America.
+When Yellen speaks about being able to grow the economy and invest in non-fossil fuels, people should understand that funding entities, banks and private equity groups, they don't want to give money to natural gas producers or oil producers in America.

 It looks like a stain.